RickyDonne/100-days-of-code/log.md

 Even after getting stuck in a problem it's just a matter of time to find the solution.
 If you think about a problem and try different ways to solve it you will eventually get to the solution.

+### Day 14: January, 14th, 2021

+**Today's Progress**:
+Solved around 10 problem.
+The problems now not only focuses on the answer but also have a time limit.

+**Thoughts:**
+I need to optimise my code and have to be careful when using too many loops or recursion as it takes more runtime.

 ### Day : January, , 2021